It's all in the Game (CPU Ltd)

 Home > Browse Our Collection > Documents > Acorn Documents > It's all in the Game (CPU Ltd)

-An article from a publication possibly called 'Contract' about Ace Coin Equipment Ltd and their use of microprocessors in fruit machines.
+An article from a publication possibly called 'Contact' about Ace Coin Equipment Ltd and their use of microprocessors in fruit machines.
 It is known that the company that did the design for this was CPU Ltd (later to become Acorn Computers).

 The individuals working on the project were : Chris Turner, Sophie Wilson and Steve Furber.